Wasatch Citizens Series

 Only the best four results are counted for each skier.
 Results of a fifth race, if available, are used only to break ties.
 A skier must participate in at least three races to qualify for seasonal awards.

-A novice racer is required to move into the appropriate age group if his or her per-kilometer time is within 10% of the third place finisher in that group.
-When moving into an age class, a novice keeps only the points from the single best novice finish.
+We recommend that recreational/novice racers move into the appropriate age group if his or her per-kilometer time is within 10% of the third place finisher in that group.
+When moving into an age class, a rec/nov keeps only the points from the single best rec/nov finish.
 No other class change carries any points.

 Racers are only allowed to change classes one time.
 Once a racer moves to a new class, he/she must stay there for the remainder of the winter.